Design for Additive Manufacturing (DfAM)

 The first is that organic shapes can reduce part weight and volume while maintaining or improving mechanical strength.
 Because 3D printing allows for more fluid geometries, engineers can remove any material that is not essential to the function of the part.
 This reduces costs by minimizing the amount of material used and allowing more parts to fit into a single cycle of the 3D printer.

-Second, because parts are printed one layer at a time, large, flat surfaces are less durable when they fall into a single layer.
+Second, depending upon the orientation of the part, large, flat surfaces are less durable when they fall into a single layer.
+This is a byproduct of the way that parts are printed one layer at a time.
 To compensate, flat surfaces are often oriented vertically or diagonally within the printer to ensure that they are printed and cured in multiple layers.
 Changes in part orientation can also be used to achieve different levels of rigidity or flexible depending upon the mechanical requirements of the part.

 Moreover, because 3D printing can create hollow or nested geometries that would be impossible with injection molding or machining, it can create parts with latticed interior structures which greatly reduce part weight without reducing mechanical strength.
 Whereas traditional manufacturing would require multiple parts assembled at a later stage, this approach also allows complex shapes like cooling vents, nested cores or integrated wiring ports to be created in a single part.
 By manufacturing these components in a single piece, 3D printing opens up new design possibilities, creating stronger parts with more streamlined profiles and eliminating the time and cost of assembly.